-The DISCHARGE project is a European consortium consisting of 28 legal entitiesfrom 20 different countries.
-The coordinator and project managementwill be located
+The DISCHARGE project is a European consortium consisting of 31 partners from 18 different countries. countries.
+The coordinator and project managementwill is located

 at Charité – Universitätsmedizin Berlin, Germany.